u3555972/FINA4350-WSB-Sentiment-and-Stock-Returns/Blog Posts/blog_Pail.md

 Category: Progress Report
 ```

 In order for pelican to recognize this markdown file, the metadata should begin on the first line of the markdown file.
-I spent quite a lot of time to have trial and error process to locate this issue.
+I spent quite a lot of time doing a *trial and error* process to identify this issue.

 ## Final: Feelings and Further Improvements

-The slow API that gets the post id is basically my biggest opponent while I am developing.
+The slow API that gets the post id is basically my biggest opponent while I was developing my program.
 It took me around 8.5 hours to gather 83000 submission ids, and 2 days and 7 hours to collect all of the data in total.
 As a result, each time I edit the codes and evaluate the produced data, I have to wait a long time.

 Returning to the code, it took 90-100 lines to complete the task, which I believe is moderate.
 Although my coding style is a little wordy, with transition variables that are only used once, it just makes it easier for me to understand what I have written after a day, and the nature of scraping data does not emphasize the script's operation speed, which was limited by the API already.

 ### Improvements

-I did not use the APRAW library, which is the async version of the PRAW library that can scrape the Reddit post details much faster, because I am not familiar with the async and await functions, and the slowest part, collecting post ids, is handled by the PSAW library, which is dependent on the PRAW library, so the APRAW library can only be used in the collecting details part, which I believe the improvement in performance is not that significant.
+I did not use the APRAW library, which is the async version of the PRAW library that can scrape the Reddit post details much faster.
+Because I am not familiar with the *async* and *await* functions, and the slowest part, collecting post ids, is handled by the PSAW library which is dependent on the PRAW library, the APRAW library can only be used in the collecting details part, which I believe will result in only incremental efficiency.

 #### Finally, thank you for your reading :>